 Slating should be at least six feet from any actors.
 If the lens or space does not allow for that, a pan over to the slate should be used instead.

-Immediately prior to “Action”, a callout for “MASKS OFF” and/or “PLEXIGLASS OUT” should be added.
+Immediately prior to “Action”, if masks are being worn by actors or plexiglass shields are being deployed, a callout for “MASKS OFF” and/or “PLEXIGLASS OUT” should be added.

 For “MASKS OFF”, the actors remove their own mask.
 If the shot doesn’t permit them to keep the mask on their person (i.e., in their hands or in their pocket), they should put the mask into a ziploc bag with their name on it and place it in its own basket until after the setup.
 PD is responsible for managing the baskets.